tasket/wyng-util-qubes/README.md

 Qubes pools.
 Otherwise, the Qubes default pool will be used when possible.

 Most of the notes and tips on using Wyng also apply to `wyng-util-qubes` usage.
-It is recommended to read or at least skim them
+It is recommended to read or at least skim them to gain general familiarity with Wyng.

 ### Limitations